eapesa/development-starter-pack/README.md

 #### REST APIs vs HTTP Requests

-REST APIs is not exactly equivalent to HTTP requests.
-REST APIs refer to the **design** or **structure** or **organization** of the resources that is being accessed via HTTP requests.
+REST APIs are not equivalent to HTTP requests.
+REST APIs pertain more to the **design** or **structure** or **organization** of the resources that is being accessed via HTTP requests.
 It is a standard/practice that many conform today to better organize their resources/HTTP endpoints.

 To illustrate how REST APIs can be analogous to a function...